Having awareness of the latest spinal cord injury statistics may help you develop a better understanding of recovery outcomes.

 Because damaged neurons in the spinal cord are not capable of regeneration, spinal cord injury recovery heavily depends on connections between the brain and areas below the level of injury unaffected by SCI to facilitate adaptive changes.

 Fortunately, the majority of individuals with spinal cord injuries experience some form of functional recovery.
-While rehabilitation for incomplete spinal cord injuries will primarily focus on promoting adaptive changes in the spinal cord, rehabilitation for complete spinal cord injuries will focus on teaching individuals how to be as functional and independent as possible through compensatory techniques.
+While rehabilitation for incomplete spinal cord injuries primarily focuses on promoting adaptive changes in the spinal cord, rehabilitation for complete spinal cord injuries focuses on teaching individuals how to be as functional and independent as possible through compensatory techniques.
+However, researchers are continuing to study how to promote recovery of sensation and motor functions for those with complete spinal cord injuries.

 What is the most common level of injury?